PrimeTimeCode/alpha-proxy-spdy/README.md

 See [Automated Nginx Reverse Proxy for Docker][2] for why you might want to use this.

+### SPDY

+This image is a fork of jwilder/nginx-proxy simply with spdy enabled.

 ### Usage

 To run it: